 If you’re new to credit cards you would be surprised to see a neat and clean minimalistic design without the card details embossed on front of the card, except your name.

 I recently got this card (as an add-on) and it looks pretty good in hand.
 The colour is bright and good.
 It’s a nice, cool & formal design.

 On a quick comparison, HDFC Millennia debit card which has similar design with minor change in the colour gradient looks better.

 Just incase if you’re wondering, not to worry, the card details are at the back.

 - Domestic: 2 complimentary access/quarter

-If you intend to upgrade from HDFC Moneyback card, Millennia is definitely a very good option in terms of rewards and benefits.
+Even if you intend to upgrade from lower end HDFC cards like HDFC Moneyback card, Millennia is a very good option in terms of rewards and benefits.